johnnyBira/responsive-props/README.md

 There are two ways to register the breakpoints for a components enhanced by `responsive-props`.

-The first (which has already been demonstrated in the [Basic Example][#basic-example]) is to pass to pass an object of breakpoints to the enhanced component via the `breakpoints` prop.
+The first (which has already been demonstrated in the  [Basic Example](#basic-example)  is to pass to pass an object of breakpoints to the enhanced component via the `breakpoints` prop.
 The other more convenient way is to register the breakpoints inside a theme of the `styled-components` [ThemeProvider](https://www.styled-components.com/docs/advanced#theming).

 ### Via `<ThemeProvider />` (recommended)